willyg302/ok/README.md

 strap is Make for stupid people: a simple tool for cloning, copying, and initializing projects, because bootstrapping shouldn't be so gosh-durn hard.
 Inspired by [init-skeleton](https://github.com/paulmillr/init-skeleton).

+You can read more about the motivations in [this blog post](http://willyg302.github.io/blog/#!/post/2014-09-15-strap-make-for-stupid-people).

 ## Install

 Clone this repo and put the `strap/` directory somewhere convenient (for this readme, we will assume the user's home directory).
 It's also immensely helpful to alias `python ~/strap` to something like `strap`.